HOW STEVE JOBS SAVED THE MUSIC INDUSTRY

 As I write this, I am aware that I will undoubtedly take a lot of criticism from fellow music industry professionals.
 But it's important to tell the truth looking at the facts dispassionately and making a logical case based on the realities of history is the only way to move forward.

 Thought!
 Wishing to positively modify the outdated appearance with my own page.
-Musings concerning the sharp feel of http://holynativity.ca?
-Truthfully a spectacular church that cares if looking within the general Alberta region.
+Musings concerning the sharp feel of http://londondogownersassociation.ca?
+Truthfully an incredible dog club that cares if looking within the general Ontario region.
 Make a remark.
 Appreciate it!

 The truth is that Steve Jobs saved the music industry.
 In the late-90s, computer and internet technology had reached a point that made the transfer of reasonably sized, high quality MP3 files extremely easy and inexpensive for millions of people.
 Once that point was reached, the music industry was set on an inevitable collision course with modern technology.
 The stasis of the (relatively young) modern music industry was shaken; nothing would ever be the same again.